 In this article, we discuss the benefits and applications of 3D-printed orthopedic implants.
-We also discuss the regulatory issues surrounding this technology, and the cost of these implants.
-After you have read this article, you will be better prepared to make an informed decision about whether 3D-printed orthopedic implants are the right option for your situation.
+We also discuss the regulatory issues surrounding this technology and the cost of these implants.
+After you read this article, you will be better prepared to make an informed decision about whether 3D-printed orthopedic implants are the right option for your situation.
 Regardless of whether 3D-printed orthopedic implants are the right option for you, it’s important to be aware of the advantages and potential drawbacks of this new technology.

 Advantages of 3D printed orthopedic implants

 A recent ODT feature focuses on the ways 3D printing is enhancing orthopedic implants.
 In the story, Michael Barbella interviews Erik Poulsen, medical market segment manager at GF Machining Solutions Management S.A.
 He answers questions on the benefits of additive manufacturing and the potential for the orthopedic industry.
 For his part, Poulsen says that patients are already seeing the benefits of 3D printing orthopedic implants.

 The use of high-resolution medical imaging data enables surgeons to create 3D models, which are necessary to 3D print physical objects.
 The technology reports improving patient-specific orthopedics.
 Because 3D-printed orthopedic implants are customized for each patient, they can be shaped and aligned anatomically to the patient’s surgical requirement.
 Other benefits include reduced implant stiffness and the ability to facilitate osteointegration.
 In addition, preliminary results of 3D-printed orthopedic implants in bone tumor surgery are promising.